 Strengths Weaknesses Subordinated to the MOJ with clearly delegated tasks; Experience in administration of registers and other IT services for public sector and general public; Experience and competence in administration of main state registers (Civil Status Acts Register, Register of Rights to Real Property, Register of Legal Entities and Individual Entrepreneurs); Administrates other registers and IS, which are necessary for communication with other registers and IS; Consolidation of IT resources (MOJ delegated to the NAIS administration of 22 registers); Accumulated registers' data which can be transferred into the new systems; Established infrastructure and facilities covering whole territory of Ukraine; Sufficient number of employees; Reform of personnel staffing in territorial divisions (initiated consolidation of financial and personnel management).
-IS etc.) Opportunities Threats Consolidation of State's Information Resources; Development and handling of eGovernment services & IS; Integration of data from different state registers and IS thus expanding number of e-services for citizens and governmental sector; Use of available international financial assistance for institutional Insufficient legislation governing state information resources; A significant political influence; Lack of political will in taking necessary decisions; Limited budgetary funds assigned to NAIS puts at risk proper maintenance of current IT assets; Global demand for IT building and development of IT systems; ➤ Raising staff qualification using international and bilateral funds. specialists might lead to further loss of better-skilled personnel to private sector thus deteriorating quality of provided services. --- --
+Insufficient budgetary funding; Surplus top management apparatus (e.g. deputy director for one department); Overlapping functions of certain departments and unclear division responsibilities among them; Outsourcing of IT specialists for IS development and modernisation considering huge number of IT specialists working in the enterprise; Limited resources for raising qualification of employed IT staff; Non-competitive IT staff salaries in comparison to private market; Plausible frequent turnover of IT staff; Long decision-making process; Targeted to this day, limited awareness of long-term perspectives; Lack of interest in the adoption of innovations (reluctance to change or develop the current registers, IS etc.) Unreasonable fear (unawareness of new IS, of interest in helping etc.).
+Opportunities Threats Consolidation of State's Information Resources; Development and handling of eGovernment services &amp; IS; Integration of data from different state registers and IS thus expanding number of e-services for citizens and governmental sector; Use of available international financial assistance for institutional Insufficient legislation governing state information resources; A significant political influence; Lack of political will in taking necessary decisions; Limited budgetary funds assigned to NAIS puts at risk proper maintenance of current IT assets; Global demand for IT